How can I find my pelvic floor muscles?

 You can do the exercise lying down, sitting or standing with your legs apart, but make sure your thighs, bottom and stomach muscles are relaxed.

 Many men find it difficult to remember to do their pelvic floor exercises.
 Linking the exercises to a regular activity such as meal times or brushing your teeth is a good way to incorporate them into your daily routine.

 Important information for men who have undergone prostate surgery

 Performing pelvic floor muscle exercises after prostate surgery is vital to your recovery as it is these muscles that help you control your bladder.

 Doing pelvic floor muscle exercises after surgery (whilst a urinary catheter is in place) can irritate the bladder and cause discomfort.
 It is therefore recommended that you do not do any exercises during this time.
 However, once the catheter is removed you may start the pelvic floor exercises straight away.

-For more information on this topic you can order a copy of Continence and prostate: a guide for men undergoing prostate surgery from our resources section.
+For more information on this topic you can order or download a copy of Continence and prostate: a guide for men undergoing prostate surgery from our resources section.

 When to seek professional help

 Seek professional help when you have bladder or bowel control problems with symptoms such as: